bogdan/blog/slides/fighting_fat_models/one/01_slide.md

 ## Bogdan G.

-* is 7 years in IT
-* is 3 years with Ruby and Rails
+* is 7 years in IT, 3 years with Ruby and Rails
 * Contributed to:
   * Rails
     * wait for my features in 3.2